Matherunner/hldoc/game.rst

 Randomness
 ----------

 The Half-Life universe is full of uncertainties, much like our universe at the level of quantum mechanics.
 There are two sources of random generation, the *shared RNG* and the *non-shared RNG*.
-The shared RNG is named so because it is computed serverside, while the non-shared RNG is computed clientside.
+The shared RNG is named so because it is computed serverside, while the non-shared RNG is computed at both sides with no synchronisation between them.
 The shared RNG is usually more important because entities that require RNG in behaviour tend to use shared RNG.
 On the other hand, the non-shared RNG is typically used for sound and cosmetics.

 .. _shared rng: